 Rocket espresso, and Rancilio coffee machines

 These two are for the serious barista.
 As well as being renowned for their quality, we were amazed to also the models we wanted to show you as available on Amazon!
-After training and maintaining on manual espresso machines, Paul realised that these two manufacturers lovingly make machines for the prosumer too – but use their commercial machine parts.
+After training and maintaining on manual espresso machines, Paul realized that these two manufacturers lovingly make machines for the prosumer too – but use their commercial machine parts.
 So they are real winning machines – we can’t believe the hand-made Italian coffee machine we own is now so easy to buy on Amazon!

 3… Entrepreneurial gadget style coffee machine brands

 Ok, we’re talking about a new portable way of making an espresso here.
-In some ways it might look like a bit of fun in the serious coffee world, but the world over really does rate Aeropress for its wee espresso maker – even if it seems impossible that you could get the best espresso from applying that pressure.
+Although it’s heavily debated whether these portable machines are producing a ‘real’ espresso here, because the pressure you can exert by hand may not be quite high enough to reach a purist’s level.
+So, in some ways it might look like a bit of fun in the serious coffee world, but the world over really does rate Aeropress for its wee ‘espresso’ maker – even if it seems impossible that you could get the best espresso from applying that pressure.
 Ooomph are one of it’s many competitors to look out for.

 Flair espresso maker

-Whilst being new, stylish, and portable, this totally hand powered coffee maker is also competing with the counter-top electric manual espresso machines.
+Whilst being new, stylish, and portable, this totally hand powered coffee maker has a large lever handle that allows you to exert more pressure, so this model is also competing with the counter-top electric manual espresso machines.